Spinal stenosis is defined as an abnormal narrowing of the space in the spinal canal. There are two main categories of spinal stenosis:

 - Progressive neurological deficits

 Spinal stenosis can be treated conservatively with physical therapy, nonsteroidal anti-inflammatory medications, epidural injections, and lifestyle modifications.
-When conservative treatment is not effective after at least three to six months of treatment, surgical intervention may be an option.
-The goal for surgical intervention is to reduce pressure on the spinal nerves.
-Surgical approaches include simple decompression or decompression with a lumbar fusion (Fu et al., 2010).
+When conservative treatment is not effective after at least three to six months of treatment, surgical intervention (with the help of surgeons similar to dr timothy steel) may be an option.
+The goal of surgical intervention is to reduce pressure on the spinal nerves.
+Surgical approaches include simple decompression or decompression with a lumbar fusion.